MicrosoftDocs/biztalk-docs/biztalk/adapters-and-accelerators/accelerator-swift/disassembling-inbound-batches.md

     > [!NOTE]
     >  These configuration properties are valid only when fragmentation is enabled (**Fragmentation** set to **True**).
 When fragmentation is disabled, the disassembler publishes an exact copy of the entire batch, in native form, to the MessageBox database, so preservation settings are irrelevant (*everything* is preserved).

  For more information about each configuration property, as well as other usage and configuration information, see [SWIFT Disassembler Configuration Properties](../../adapters-and-accelerators/accelerator-swift/swift-disassembler-configuration-properties.md).
-For more information about MessageBox database publishing and multi-part messages, see [!INCLUDE[btsBizTalkServer2006r3](../../includes/btsbiztalkserver2006r3-md.md)] Help.
+For more information about MessageBox database publishing and multi-part messages, see BizTalk Server Help.

 ## Next step